DaveEveritt/css-dropdown-menu/README.md

 - spaces that appear between `li` tags when they’re on separate lines but are styled with `display: inline-block;`
 - borders you want between items but not where you *don’t* want them

-This is mainly for my students (who are getting used to HTML and CSS), but anyone can integrate it with an existing website.
+This is mainly for my students (who are learning to HTML and CSS), but anyone can integrate it with an existing website.